squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

  * should be tested with #if and #if !  rather than #ifdef or #ifndef
  * should be wrapped around all code related solely to a component; including compiler directives and #include statements

+ENFORCED:
+ * MUST be used inside .h to wrap relevant code.

 == File naming ==

   * .h files should only declare one class or a collection of simple, closely related classes.